totalspectrum/spin2cpp/README.md

 The lexer and parser are different from the Parallax ones, so they may well report errors on code the Parallax compiler accepts.

+Timing of produced code is different, of course (in general much faster than the native Spin interpreter).
+This may affect some objects; sometimes developers left out delay loops in time critical code because the Spin interpreter is so slow they weren't necessary.
+Watch out for this when porting I2C, SPI and similar functions.

 Quality of Produced C and C++Code
 ---------------------------------